 City Tour 2: the smallest/lightest model so ideal for travel/flights

 Summit X3: for use off-road and jogging (this is the one we had for babies one and two – because there was a lot of sand to push through in Africa, not to run with!)

 Don’t buy a changing pad with a lovely, pretty, soft cover.
 You will spend your entire life changing it (which isn’t an easy job itself).

-Use one you can wipe clean.
+Use one you can wipe clean like this.
 You can just put a towel on top when the mat is cold or if your baby has a habit of peeing during the nappy change.

 #11 Wear your baby

 Brilliant for some hands-free time when baby is a bit fussy and not happy to lie alone.
 Also really helps to keep a baby prone to spit-up and reflux upright after a feed and can also work wonders when trying to settle baby to sleep.

 I love this stretchy wrap from Cuddle Bug.

 #12 Make a ‘burp sheet’ for baby’s cot

 This saves you having to change the sheet every time baby has a little bit, or a lotta bit, of spit-up.